BenjaminJZubaly/BenjaminJZubaly.github.io/_pages/about.md

 This summer, I will be carrying out an Undergraduate Student Research Award to investigate competing evolutionary explanations for the relationship between disgust sensitivity and religiosity.

 Finally, I have recently finished up my undergraduate honours thesis, a text-analysis study investigating linguistic features of fraudulent research papers to make inferences about the psychology of scientific fraud.
+Check out the manuscript [here](/files/thesis_manuscript.pdf) and the data and code [here](https://github.com/BenjaminJZubaly/Undergraduate-Thesis-Data-Analysis).